-Depending on time, we may or may not get to some of the more advanced topics such as the Riemann Mapping Theorem.
+Depending on time, some of the more advanced topics such as the Riemann Mapping Theorem, will be covered in the sequel course, MAT 573.

 Complex analysis is the study of functions defined on the complex plane.
 The course starts with the definition of an analytic function or equivalently, a complex differentiable function.
 There is a parallel between the definition of a complex differentiable function and the definition of a differentiable function on the real line.
 However, the behavior of complex differentiable functions is quite different from the behavior of differentiable functions in the real variable sense.
 For example, analytic functions must also satisfy a system of partial differential equations called the Cauchy-Riemann equations.
 Analytic functions are also representable by a power series.